cohenoa33/qpq-backend/README.md

 ## Welcome to QPQ: Backend

 # Description:
-QPQ is a trading web application that allows the user to create their profile where they can either exchange their goods or their services.
-Think of the meaning of Quid Pro Quo!
-Users have the ability to exchange the goods they have no interest in, and in return can receive goods of the same value or higher from another user.
-Same for a user that can provide a service, i.e.(Photography, cooking lessons, ice skating lessons, etc).
-This application has taken away the idea of buying goods and services and replaced it with making exchanges.
+QPQ is a service-for-service trading web application, allowing users to create their profile and exchange their services for other services.
+Think of the meaning of Quid Pro Quo; a favor for a favor!
+Users providing a service, i.e.(Photography, cooking lessons, ice skating lessons, etc) can browse through other user services and request for an exchange!
+This application has taken away the idea of buying goods and services and replaced it with a trading system.

 ## Installation
 - Fork and clone repository.